MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Set-OrganizationConfig.md

 ### -IPListBlocked
 This parameter is available only in the cloud-based service.

 The IPListBlocked parameter specifies the blocked IP addresses that aren't allowed to connect to Exchange Online organization.
 These settings affect client connections that use Basic authentication where on-premises Active Directory Federation Services (ADFS) servers federate authentication with Azure Active Directory.
-Please note that the new settings might take up to 4 hours to fully propagate across the service.
+Note that the new settings might take up to 4 hours to fully propagate across the service.

 This parameter accepts IPv4 or IPv6 addresses in the following formats: